clear-street/gestalt/README.md

 key: ref+provider://some-path#filter
 ```

-where `provider`, is the name of the provider, `some-path` is the path for the secret in your provider and `filter` is used to travese the key once fectched that you want to run on the response if the response is a nested object.
+where `provider`, is the name of the provider, `some-path` is the path for the secret in your provider and `filter` is used to traverse the key once fectched that you want to run on the response if the response is a nested object.

 The filter is a flattened list with `.` as the generic delimiter in gestalt after flattening.